MAURI.

 CHARACTERS

-NEIKO is a place full of magic, stories, myths, spirits and adventure.
-Neiko’s land is circular with a lagoon in the middle, which means that wherever you are on the land, you are always close to the ocean and lagoon.
+NEIKO (pronounced Nay-ko) is an island full of magic, stories, myths, spirits and adventure.
+Neiko is circular with a lagoon in the middle, which means that wherever you are on the land, you are always close to the ocean and lagoon.
 A place where fish fly, saltwater tastes sweet and time can play tricks, you always have to stay on your toes.
 But be careful, you never know who may be watching…

 THE MOON is a young, yet wise character who watches carefully over Kinoia and adventurers.
 Through rhymes, she narrates along the way with magical knowing and curious observation.